alexa/alexa-auto-sdk/modules/connectivity/README.md

 # Connectivity Module

 The Connectivity module for the Alexa Auto SDK creates a lower data consumption mode for Alexa, allowing automakers to offer tiered functionality based on the status of their connectivity plans.
 By using this module, you can send the customer's connectivity status from the vehicle to Alexa, which determines whether the customer can enjoy a full or partial set of Alexa features.
-This module allows the automaker to create tiered access to Alexa for customers and offer upsell opportunities to subscribe to a full connectivity plan.
+This module allows the automaker to create tiered access to Alexa for customers and offer up-sell opportunities to subscribe to a full connectivity plan.

 <!-- omit in toc -->
 ## Table of Contents